Motor Vehicle Compensation Scheme

 - any extra insurance cost related to the modifications; and

-- a replacement vehicle once your current one is 5 years old, or has driven 100,000km, and your current vehicle is no longer safe or suitable.
+- a replacement vehicle once your current subsidised vehicle is 5 years old, or has driven 100,000km, and is assessed as being no longer safe or suitable.

 How you claim